Preventive measures (COVID-19)

 Tail Scalping

-Several small rodent mammals, including the degu, have the ability to escape if they're caught by their tail.
-If you grab a degu by the tail, its skin will remain in your hands to allow it to flee.
+Several species of rodents, including the degu, have the ability to escape if grabbed by the tail.
+This means that if you grab a degu by the tail, its skin will remain in your hands, allowing it to escape.

-In this situation, amputating the tail is the only option.
+In such cases, amputating the tail is the only option.

-If your degu requires medical care that cannot be performed in your hospital, we will transfer its file to our specialized team working the Centre Vétérinaire Laval.
+If your degu requires medical care that cannot be performed at your usual clinic, we will transfer its file to our specialized team working at the Centre Vétérinaire Laval.

 Share: